 Report Bald Eagle Nest Sightings

-The North Dakota Game and Fish Department is asking for help locating active bald eagle nests.
+The North Dakota Game and Fish Department is asking for help in locating active bald eagle nests.

 Conservation biologist Sandra Johnson said the department is looking for locations of nests with eagles present, not individual eagle sightings.

 Eagles lay eggs in early-to-mid March, which hatch about a month later.
 Johnson said it’s easy to distinguish an eagle nest because of its enormous size.

 Nearly 300 active bald eagle nests can be found in more than three-quarters of the counties in the state, mostly near streams and mid- to large-sized lakes.
 However, they are also found in unique areas such as shelterbelts surrounded by cropland or pasture.